celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 Next, we would declare an address variable named `cUsdTokenAddress` and initializes it with the value `0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1`.
 This value represents the address of the smart contract on the Celo blockchain.
 The internal keyword again indicates that this variable can only be accessed within the smart contract and any derived contracts.

 Additionally, we declare an internal variable named `magazineId` of type uint256 and initialize its value to 0.
-This variable will be used for keeping track of the ID of magazines created by the contract or any contracts inherit from it.
+This variable will be used for keeping track of the ID of magazines created by the contract or any contracts inherited from it.

 Furthermore, we add `event` to the smart contract.